 Ultimately, it is up to each individual’s personal circumstances whether or not final expense life insurance is worth it; however, for many seniors it can provide much needed protection and peace of mind.

-No, Virginia does not provide any financial assistance for funeral expenses.
+No, Vermont does not provide any financial assistance for funeral expenses.
 However, there are other options available to seniors over the age of 50 that can help cover these costs.

 Burial insurance policies are designed specifically to cover funeral and burial costs and can be tailored to fit individual needs.